-Either cover on the stove and simmer for about 20 minutes or cover and place in oven at 375F for 20 minutes.
+Cover and simmer for about 20 minutes or cover and place in a 375˚ oven for 20 minutes.
 Keep an eye on liquid so it does not all evaporate.

 Serve with baked baby carrots with brown sugar and brown rice.